We’ve had several customers ask us how to find a good Cable Modem, so I asked Chris to enlighten us:

 If you are replacing your Xfinity cable modem with another one, make sure you get a “DOCSIS 3.0” compatible cable modem.
 Otherwise, Comcast will nag you to death with pop-up messages.
 Read more in this article.

 Let us know if you need help setting up your new modem, or if your printer or computer can’t “find” the new Internet signal.

-Chris Eddy of Geek For Hire, Inc. has been providing computer service to families and small businesses with Mac’s and PC’s for the past fourteen years.
-His company is highly rated by both the BBB (Better Business Bureau) and by Angie’s List.
-You can find more on our website.
-Geek For Hire, Inc. provides onsite service (Tier 3) to the Denver / Boulder / Front Range area and remote service throughout North America.
+Chris Eddy of Geek For Hire, Inc. has provided computer service to families and small businesses with Mac’s and PCs for the past eighteen years.
+Angie’s List and the BBB rate Geek For Hire very highly.
+You can find more on our website, or give us a call at 303-618-0154.
+Geek For Hire, Inc. provides onsite service (Tier 3 support) to the Denver / Boulder / Front Range area and remote service throughout North America.

 We’ve been using Amazon Prime for the past few years.
 We like the free and fast shipping.
 With Prime, we have access to online streaming too.
 Prime is usually $119/year, but you can get a free 30-day trial by clicking on this link: Try Amazon Prime 30-Day Free Trial.
 As an Amazon Associate, we earn from qualifying purchases.